m-bock/purescript-transit/README.md

 <p align="right"><sup>🗎 <a href="test/Examples/SimpleDoor.purs#L120-L125">test/Examples/SimpleDoor.purs L120-L125</a></sup></p>
 <!-- PD_END -->

 This generates an HTML file containing a table with columns for "From State", "Message", and "To State".
-The table can be embedded directly in documentation (as shown in the examples above) or viewed in a browser.

 Since both the state diagram and transition table are generated from the same DSL specification, they're guaranteed to be consistent with each other and with your type-level specification.